aerospike/aerospike-client-python/doc/client.rst

     .. hlist::
         :columns: 1
+        * **connect_timeout** (:class:`int`)
+            Socket connect timeout in milliseconds.
+If ``connect_timeout`` greater than zero, it will be applied to creating a connection plus optional user authentication.
+Otherwise, ``socket_timeout`` or ``total_timeout`` will be used depending on their values.

+            If connect, socket and total timeouts are zero, the actual socket connect timeout is hard-coded to ``2000ms``.

+            ``connect_timeout`` is useful when new connection creation is expensive (ie TLS connections) and it's acceptable to allow extra time to create a new connection compared to using an existing connection from the pool.

+            Default: 0

         * **max_retries** (:class:`int`)
             | Maximum number of retries before aborting the current command.
 The initial attempt is not counted as a retry.